ese3500/final-project-autonomous-tomato-plant/README.md

 * 4 light dependent resistors shall be used to determine bighest lighting direction shall be used
 * A push switch shall be used as a bump sensor to detect crashes.
 * OLED screen from Pong lab shall be used to display moisture status in 3 levels: too little, just right, and too much
+* Ultrasonic sensor should be used to plan a path to the destination around any objects in the way

 ### 6. MVP Demo
 Basic functionality in all components, which are not integrated together yet.
 For instance, ATEMGA can drive motors, ATMEGA can detect light intensity, or ESP32 can connect to BLYNK.